We've been featured in:

 Can I Make A Meningitis Negligence Claim?

-When a medical professional diagnoses, treats, or prescribes medicine for meningitis, they owe the patient a duty of care and must provide the correct standard of care.
-Meningitis negligence claims could be brought when professionals fail to meet that standard and patients suffer harm as a consequence.
+When a medical professional diagnoses, treats, or prescribes medicine for meningitis, they owe the patient a duty of care.
+This duty involves providing patients with the correct standard of care.
+Meningitis negligence claims could be brought when professionals fail to meet that standard and patients suffer unnecessary harm as a consequence.

 To be eligible to make a medical negligence claim following meningitis negligence, the following eligibility criteria must be satisfied: